A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 I switched the protein to wild-caught cod from chicken in this meal since chicken isn’t really my first pregnancy choice.
 My aversion isn’t as strong as last time, but still.
 There were four ingredients to this meal: the wild-caught cod fillet, the cucumber corn black bean salad, the avocado crema, and the white corn tortillas.

-Again, a huge crowd pleaser (my mom, Mr. Hungry, and I) all ate off this one, and it was delicious!
+Again, a huge crowd-pleaser (my mom, Mr. Hungry, and I) all ate off this one, and it was delicious!
 I probably could have added some veggies to it, like cherry tomatoes or a side salad, but the black bean mixture with the cod was seriously SOOOOOO good!
 I would DEFINITELY order this one again in a heartbeat, especially if I were serving dinner guests.

 Cheesy Alfredo Tortelloni with Rainbow Veggies